On this page

 6. Promote your plan

 Launch your customer loyalty plan with a bang.
-Create compelling marketing materials highlighting the benefits of joining, such as exclusive discounts, early access to sales, or members-only events.
+Create compelling marketing materials highlighting the benefits of joining, such as promotional videos, exclusive discounts, early access to sales, or members-only events.
 Leverage your existing marketing channels to reach current and potential customers, and incentivize referrals to expand your plan’s reach organically.

 7. Provide excellent customer service